-Whether you explore this region by hike or by bike, be sure to try these five additional ways to grab some truly sensational views...
+Whether you explore this region by hike or by bike, be sure to try these four additional ways to grab some truly sensational views...

 The views in Tiroler Zugspitz Arena are not to be missed.
 Located on the border of Austria and Germany, the Tiroler Zugspitz Arena encompasses seven villages – Ehrwald, Lermoos, Biberwier, Berwang, Bichlbach, Heiterwang am See and Namlos – with the majestic Zugspitze mountain, towering above.
 Summer brings with it many interesting ways to explore and opens different ways to see this fascinating region of Tirol.